 What Is Meant by Behaviours That Challenge?

-Behaviours that challenge is a term used to describe a set of actions and reactions that may be harmful to an individual portraying them, as well as those around them.
-People display challenging behaviour as a way of expressing their unmet needs, desires or feelings.
+Behaviours that challenge, also known as behaviours of concern or challenging behaviours, is a term used to describe actions and reactions that may be harmful to the person portraying them and those around them.
+People display challenging behaviour to express their unmet needs, desires or feelings.

 These behaviours might include:

-It’s crucial to remember that all individuals might portray challenging behaviours at some point.
-However, individuals with learning disabilities or Autism are more likely to portray these types of behaviours, and it’s essential to understand the triggers of challenging behaviour
+Remembering that everyone may portray challenging behaviours at some point is crucial.
+However, people with a learning disability or autism are more likely to describe these types of behaviours, and it’s essential to understand the triggers of challenging behaviour.

 Common Triggers of Behaviour That Challenges